tychota/blog/src/pages/2018-10-23-hunting-down-a-complex-text-input-on-ios/index.md

 }
 ```

-This function check if the new text equal the old text at line 15, calling:
+This function check if the new text equals the old text at line 15, calling:

 ```objectivec{13}{numberLines: true}
 - (BOOL)textOf:(NSAttributedString*)newText equals:(NSAttributedString*)oldText{